 b.
 Cast-in-Place Concrete Piles

-Cast-in-place concrete piles are the type of concrete piles that are constructed by boring the soil up to certain desired depth, filling with freshly mixed concrete and allowing it to cure on the site itself.
+Cast-in-place concrete piles are the type of concrete piles that are constructed by boring the soil up to a certain desired depth, filling it with freshly mixed concrete, and allowing it to dry on the site itself.

 Advantages of Cast-In-Situ Concrete